 A researcher has created a free decryption tool which victims of the PyLocky ransomware family can use to recover their affected files.

-Mike Bautista, a security researcher at the Cisco Talos Intelligence Group, is responsible for developing the tool.
-Cisco Talos has made this utility freely available for download on GitHub.
+, a security researcher at the Cisco Talos Intelligence Group, is responsible for developing the tool.
+Cisco Talos has made this utility freely available for download on GitHub

 PyLocky stands out among other ransomware families by being written in Python, featuring anti-machine learning capabilities that make static analysis more difficult and relying on spam campaigns to target users primarily based in France and other European countries.